 Narrow-phase.
 This is the second step of CD that determines the contact points between each pair of colliding objects.
 Each pair's computational load depends on the geometric properties of the objects involved.
 The overall performance is affected by broad-phase's ability to minimize the number of pairs considered in this phase.
 This phase exhibits massive fine-grain (FG) parallelism since object-pairs are independent of each other.
+ODE originally uses a single joint-group where all contact joints are stored, enforcing an artificial dependency across all object-pairs.
+We added a data structure for each thread to store created contacts, allowing all object-pairs to be processed in parallel.
 Based on the number of worker threads, we partition the object-pairs into equal sets.